alchemyplatform/aa-sdk/site/packages/aa-core/signers/wallet-client.md

 # WalletClientSigner

-The `WalletClientSigner` is useful if you want to convert a `viem` `WalletClient` to a `SmartAccountSigner` which can be used as an owner on Smart Contract Accounts
+The `WalletClientSigner` is useful if you want to convert a `viem` `WalletClient` to a `SmartAccountSigner` which can be used as a signer to use to connect to Smart Contract Accounts

 ## Usage